South Side Stories: Rethinking Chicago Art, 1960–1980

 Art Design Chicago

-This exhibition is presented as part of Art Design Chicago, a celebration of Chicago’s art and design legacy in 2018.
+This exhibition is presented as part of Art Design Chicago, an exploration of Chicago’s art and design legacy, an initiative of the Terra Foundation for American Art with presenting partner The Richard H. Driehaus Foundation.